HelenaMaslowska/Task-scheduling/README.md

 # Task scheduling competition
 Repository contains project of task scheduling competition.
 Sort tasks on a 1 machine, minimize the number of late tasks.
-Task have time to be done and end time.
+Task have the time to be done and end time.

 ### Comment
 I don't know how this program works but I had really complex idea while writing it.
 We 2 another versions of this program, changing speed and number of machines and adding starting point for each task, or making task divisible.